maoberlehner/markus-oberlehner-net/content/blog/vue-application-structure-and-css-architecture.md

 ### Hypothesis

-Although it's gone out of fashion lately to style things with applying CSS classes to HTML elements, in my opinion it's still one of the most straight forward approaches. **CSS classes are reusable and, in theory, it should be more efficient to declare a CSS class once and reuse it as often as you like**.
+Although it's gone out of fashion lately to style things with applying CSS classes to HTML elements, in my opinion it's still one of the most straightforward approaches. **CSS classes are reusable and, in theory, it should be more efficient to declare a CSS class once and reuse it as often as you like**.
 A potential downside of using CSS classes could be that it's harder to maintain large scale applications because it's not always clear if some class is still in use or not.

 ### Example